12oman/cf-25/README.md

 1: I can bake sourdough bread
 2: I once fell off my bike into a moving bus
 3: Accidentally broke someones nose in the club dancing

+# deacon
+1. i have a dumb corgi
+2. my spine is straight
+3. im freaky